Mobilising for Mogo: The Story

 Phase 6: June – One on one assistance

 By listening to individual families and residents we were able to bring direct action to areas where they needed support.
 Tree removal, land clearing, contract negotiations and grant support.

 Phase 7: August 14 – Beds and Whitegoods

 Working directly with the team at Good360 we delivered beds, linens, pillows, quilts and white goods.
 With special thanks to Harvey Norman for their generous support of this particular initiative.

 Sallianne McClelland – Email

-Donating to these organisations through the Humanitix platform, ensures that all funds go directly into their individual bank accounts, providing immediate access to the money.
+Donating through the Humanitix platform, ensures that all funds go directly into the individual bank account, providing immediate access to the money.